 The Milan Triennial Exhibition of Decorative Arts and Modern Architecture (commonly known as the Triennale di Milano) is a recurring International Exhibition held in Milan dedicated to architecture, design and craftmanship.

 Article 4 of the 1928 Paris Convention states that the Bureau International des Expositions (BIE) may grant recognition to:

 “the Milan Triennial Exhibition of Decorative Arts and Modern Architecture, on grounds of historical precedence, provided that it retains its original features”

 Created in 1933, following on from the Monza Biennale of decorative arts, the Triennale di Milano aims to foster a unitary vision of all forms of art and creative expression, strictly linked to social evolution and economic development, as well as to stimulate the relationship between industry, art and society at large.

 Each edition of the Triennale di Milano is organised around a theme that reflects modern-day issues and promotes experimentation and debate in a contemporary and interdisciplinary perspective, linking art, behavioural sciences and scientific research.

-The next edition of the Triennale di Milano will take place between 1 March and 1 September 2019 under the theme “Broken Nature: Design Takes on Human Survival”.
+The XXII edition of the Triennale di Milano is taking place between 1 March and 1 September 2019 under the theme “Broken Nature: Design Takes on Human Survival”.